gjbae1212/gossm/README.md

 **Additionally Features**
 - `mfa` command has added. this command is to authenticate through AWS MFA, and then to save issued a temporary credentials in $HOME/.aws/credentials_mfa. (default expired time is after 6 hours)
 You should export global environment, such as `export AWS_SHARED_CREDENTIALS_FILE=$HOME/.aws/credentials_mfa`.
-With completed, you can execute aws cli and gossm conveniently without mfa authenticated.
+With completed, you can execute AWS CLI and gossm conveniently without mfa authenticated.
 Refer to detail information below.

 ## Prerequisite